open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Changes:

- - API - setPeerListener() - Updated to allow the setting of listeners for specific message types and from specific peers.
+ - JS Client - setPeerListener() - Updated to allow the setting of listeners for specific message types and from specific peers.
  - Documentation - Lots more updates to support new release.
 Much more to do.

 Fixes: